-After "Acid Rap" put him on the hip hop map he made the move from his home town of Chicago to the sunshine of Los Angeles, California, "in a pill fog," cited GQ magazine.
+After "Acid Rap" put him on the hip hop map he made the move from his hometown of Chicago to the sunshine of Los Angeles, California, "in a pill fog," cited GQ magazine.

-After realizing that his ways of living while in LA were taking him no where fast, he made the move back to Chicago.
+After realizing that his ways of living while in LA were taking him nowhere fast, he made the move back to Chicago.
 He faced his demons and began to seek God.
 He got back with his childhood girlfriend, and they got pregnant.
 “I think it was the baby that, you know, brought my faith back," stated Chance the Rapper.

-With a new baby, drug free, and back in his home town he began to make his Grammy Award winning album "Coloring Book".
+With a new baby, drug-free, and back in his home town he began to make his Grammy Award-winning album "Coloring Book".
 He apparently slept in the studio for two months straight with his girlfriend and new daughter.

-Many of his songs speak of faith, and Jesus.
+Many of his songs speak of faith and Jesus.
 He gave all the credit to God when he received the Grammy for Best Rap Album of the Year in 2017 for "Coloring Book".
 "Once again I want to thank God for everything He has accomplished for me," were the first words of his acceptance speech.

-In December 2018 he boldly announced to 10.3 million followers on Instagram, "I'm on a plane headed out the country on my first sabbatical.
+In December 2018 he boldly announced to 10.3 million followers on Instagram, "I'm on a plane headed out of the country on my first sabbatical.
 I'm going away to learn the Word of God which I am admittedly very unfamiliar with.
 I've been brought up by my family to know Christ but I haven't taken it upon myself to really just take a couple days and read my bible."

-He is now married to his long time girlfriend, and they had their second child.
+He is now married to his long-time girlfriend, and they had their second child.

 He recently made another appearance on NBC's "Ellen DeGeneres Show".
 After Ellen pointed out to the crowd that he has given millions of dollars away to charities she asked him, "Why is it important to give back?"
-He replied, "my understanding of a lot of things is based on Jesus...Jesus teaches you to care for your neighbor."
+He replied, "My understanding of a lot of things is based on Jesus...Jesus teaches you to care for your neighbor."

-What's next for this twenty six year old phenom?
+What's next for this twenty-six-year-old phenom?
 Who knows, but it is obvious that God has radically transformed his life and he wants the whole world to know about it.